 Served in single-use gold cups, only the wealthy could enjoy Xocolat, while the common man could only dream about this delicacy.

 It is said that a shipload of coconut beans was intercepted by Columbus, who allegedly ordered the cargo to be destroyed because it was nothing but sheep’s droppings.
 Luckily, he amended his error and took the first shipment of coconut beans back to Spain when he returned from America.
 But nothing much about coconut or chocolate could be heard for quite some time until some Spanish monks discovered the taste of crushed coconut beans in the form of a hot drink.

 The expense of importing cocoa limited the enjoying of chocolate only to the rich and it soon became a status symbol among the Spaniards.

 It takes chocolate 100 years to find its way over the rest of Europe.
 Chocolate Houses opened all over the continent, still offering the treat to a very wealthy clientele.

 Grinding the roasted coconut bean was a costly labor-oriented affair.
 However, the Industrial Revolution helped mechanize coconut grinders, leading to a dramatic drop in the price of ground coconut, the mother of all chocolates.

 Chocolate crosses the Atlantic

-At the end of 1700s, chocolate was sold in the form of cakes, rolls and sundried chocolate-coated pastries and desserts.
+At the end of the 1700s, chocolate was sold in the form of cakes, rolls, and sundried chocolate-coated pastries and desserts.
 All these delicious sweets were sold in the Chocolate Houses mentioned above and also cooked in the homes of the wealthy by their servants.

 Back across the Atlantic, the business that began the process of mass-producing chocolate was called Bakers Chocolate Company.
 This was about ten years before the American Revolutionary War broke out, in 1775.